ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 5. Check that the created image appears in the image list.
 The image is queued for upload.
 It might take some time before the status changes from "Queued" to "Active."

-**Note:** Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.
+**Note**: Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.

 {: #creating-using-cli}
 ### Create an image using the OpenStack Command Line Client